The following problems are known and have a very high priority to get fixed:

 easily reclaim the space for the old log by deleting the old one and

-executing mysqladmin refresh
+executing mysqladmin refresh.

-statement, columns are updated from left to right.
+UPDATE statement, columns are updated from left to right.

 If you refer to an updated column, you will get the updated value instead of the